All Products

 Prerequisites

-1. Run the following command to query the cloud service providers that can be selected:
+1. Run the following command to select a cloud provider.

 s config add